 Prioritized Reports and Fix Recommendations

-It contains very informative reports about the severity of the issue, recommended corrections, and maintainability metrics.
+Good tools produce informative reports on the severity of each issue, recommended fixes, and maintainability metrics.

 On-the-Fly Issue Detection During Development